rookidroid/remote-arcade/README.md

 ## Introduction

-This remote turns real arcade hardware into a WiFi controller for the [RookiDroid hexapod](https://github.com/rookidroid/hexapod) and any other robot that speaks the same binary UDP protocol.
+This remote turns real arcade hardware into a WiFi controller for the [RookiDroid hexapod](https://github.com/rookidroid/hexapod) — **all three of them**, Nougat, Mochi and Macaroon — and any other robot that speaks the same binary UDP protocol.
+Only the `ssid` line in the sketch changes between robots; see [Configuration](#configuration).

+Prefer a step-by-step walkthrough with photos?
+The same build is documented as the [Build the Arcade Remote](https://rookidroid.com/build-the-arcade-remote/) guide on rookidroid.com.

 - **Real arcade feel** — a microswitch joystick and five snap-in arcade buttons, no analog sticks and no deadzone
 - **All-digital inputs** — nine switches on `INPUT_PULLUP` GPIOs, with no debounce logic needed because commands are re-sent continuously